Find Trade Colleges

 20% Freshmen Loans

 Roughly 20% of students at Saint Paul College take out loans to pay for college.
 The average amount of student loans is $5,026 a year.
-The school reports a student loan default rate of 3.4% which is much lower than the average rate of 10.8%!
+Saint Paul College has a 3.4% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 A typical bachelor’s-degree holder from this school earns an average of $32,114 during the early-career years.